Nagai-S/DatabaseModel/README.md

 |data|data|data|

 * You can set an integer(>=0) as the value of a property in object of `YourClassName.column` if you want to use different property name from the column name of database sheet.
 If you want to change the property name associated with column A, you can set `{newPropertyName: 0}`, when column B, `{newPropertyName: 1}`, when column C, `{newPropertyName: 2}` ...
-* You can set a string of a property name that is identifier of the datas in `YourClassName.primaryKey`.
+* You must set a string of a property name that is identifier of the datas in `YourClassName.primaryKey`.

 ## Methods
 ### Initialize